 How to Immigrate to Canada from the US in 2020

 Do you want to immigrate to Canada from the US in 2020 and aren’t sure where to start?
 You’ve come to the right place.
-In this article, we’ll take a look at some of the top ways to move to Canada as well as why Canada is one of the best places to live in 2020.
+In this article, we’ll take a look at some of the top ways to immigrate to Canada, as well as why Canada is one of the best places to live in 2020.

 Canada is planning to invite 1 million newcomers to Canada by 2022, and you could be one of them!
 So let's take a closer look at the wonderful life that awaits you when you choose to immigrate to Canada from the US in 2020.